 5. Fresh Asphalt and Sealcoating

-Never apply a sealcoat to your fresh asphalt.
+Never apply sealer to your fresh asphalt.
 You should give it ample time to cure.
-Generally, you can wait between 3-6 months before you can seal your asphalt.
+Generally, you can wait between 3-6 months before you can seal a driveway for the first time.

 6. Weather Forecast

 If you're not sealcoating in the summer, make sure that you check the weather forecast first.
 When it rains, your sealcoat will not dry properly.